GuidoKiener/linux-usbtmc/README.md

 The function returns -EAGAIN when the semaphore does not allow to submit any urb.

-POLLOUT | POLLWRNORM and/or POLLERR are signaled when all submitted urbs are completed.
+POLLOUT | POLLWRNORM are signaled when all submitted urbs are completed.
 POLLERR is set when any urb fails.
 See poll() function above.